serrynaimo/http-status-singlish/README.md

 ### 100 Continue
 > Chop, chop!

 This means that the server has received the request headers, and that the client should proceed to send the request body (in the case of a request for which a body needs to be sent; for example, a POST request).
-If the request body is large, sending it to a server when a request has already been rejected based upon inappropriate headers is inefficient.
+If the request body is large, sending it to a server when a request has alreaady been rejected based upon inappropriate headers is inefficient.
 To have a server check if the request could be accepted based on the request's headers alone, a client must send Expect: 100-continue as a header in its initial request and check if a 100 Continue status code is received in response before continuing (or receive 417 Expectation Failed and not continue).

 ### 101 Switching Protocols
 > Speak English?